mrhota/rust/src/doc/guide.md

 }
 ```

-This version has way less noise, and it also checks exhaustively to make sure
+This version has less noise, and it checks exhaustively to make sure we have
-that we have covered all possible variants of `Ordering`.
-With our `if`/`else`
+covered all possible variants of `Ordering`.
+With our `if`/`else` version, if we
-version, if we had forgotten the `Greater` case, for example, our program would
+had forgotten the `Greater` case, for example, our program would have happily
-have happily compiled.
-If we forget in the `match`, it will not.
-Rust helps us
+compiled.
+If we forget a variant in the `match`, it will not.
+Rust helps us make
-make sure to cover all of our bases.
+sure to cover all of our bases.

-`match` expressions also allow us to get the values contained in an `enum`
+`match` expressions allow us to get the values contained in an `enum` (also
-(also known as destructuring) as follows:
+known as destructuring) as follows:

 ```{rust}
 enum OptionalInt {